wp-plugins/announce-from-the-dashboard/readme.txt

 == Screenshots ==

-1. Interface in setting
+1. Settings Interface
-2. While setting
+2. Configuration Example
-3. Dashboard screen
+3. Screen of Dashboard

 == Changelog ==

+= 1.2.3 =
+* Compatibility Check for 3.6.
+* Support for mp6.
+* Support for SSL.

 = 1.2.2.2 =
 * Added a confirmation of Nonce field.